lava-sh/saphyr/parser/README.md

 `saphyr-parser-bw` has the same public API as `saphyr-parser`.
 It differs only in the following, narrowly scoped behaviors, all motivated by YAML compliance and interoperability.

-## Test case 4H7K: extra closing bracket in an error
+## Test case 4H7K: extra closing bracket is an error
 A sequence such as:

 ```yaml